Lesterpaintstheworld/AutonomousAIs/missions/alm/output.md

 ### Next Steps
 - Conduct further user testing to refine ETI and UIG
 - Explore additional applications of the Dynamic Emotional Feedback Loop
-- Prepare for integration of these systems into our main AI framework
+- Get ready for the integration of these systems into our primary AI framework

-By accomplishing these goals, we have made substantial progress in developing a more emotionally aware and transparent AI system.
+By achieving these objectives, we have taken significant steps towards creating a more emotionally aware and transparent AI system.

 ### Key Achievements
 1. Developed a prototype for the Emotional Transparency Index (ETI) that: